alexanderhenderson/project-campfire/docs/journals/joyce.md

+## Friday, September 16, 2022
+Fixed navbar to show/hide appropriately.
+Also hid the sign up and login buttons on home page when user is logged in.
+Created a lot of dummy data to be used but ran into a hickup so had to do it over again.
+Turning in this last journal after deploying.

 ## Thursday, September 15, 2022
 Deployment links were broken so we had to fix that.
 Also was able to build out the chat functionality.
 It